 Audrey doesn’t hesitate to discover new regions to accomplish her work.
 Her professional experience has taken her from the gigantic peat bogs of Northern Quebec and Abitibi to the tropical forests of Honduras and Nicaragua.
 Since joining T2 in 2022, she has been involved in large-scale wetland creation and restoration projects for municipalities.
 She particularly enjoys visiting new sites and seeing their potential for restoration to natural environments, even if they are in an urbanized environment.

-Audrey Thériault is a master’s student in plant biology with Projet RARE at Université Laval.
-Their project in wetland restoration aims to test the soil transfer technique for plant recovery in disturbed marshes and swamps.
+Audrey Thériault is currently pursuing a master’s degree in plant biology at Laval University, working with Monique Poulin on the RARE Project.
+Her wetland restoration project aims to test the soil transfer technique for the vegetation recovery of degraded marshes and swamps.

-They hold a bachelor’s degree in biology from the COOP program at Université de Sherbrooke.
-Audrey worked on a phenology project for Mark Vellend’s laboratory, as well as two master’s projects in plant ecology and insect interaction.
-Today, they use their knowledge of biology to popularize science.
-For example, they have written articles and created fact sheets and videos on waste management for the Haut Saint-François MRC.
+She holds a bachelor’s degree in biology (COOP program) from the University of Sherbrooke.
+Audrey has worked on a phenology project for Mark Vellend’s laboratory, as well as two master’s projects in plant ecology and insect interaction.
+She has been stung by the bug, as they say!
+Today, she uses her knowledge of biology for science communication.
+For example, they have written articles, created informative sheets and produced videos on waste management for the Haut-Saint-François’s MRC.

-Audrey wants to share science with the general public.
-That’s why, since January 2023, they have been working on our blog posts, among other things.
-Audrey is responsible for communications and the creation of popular content.
+Audrey wants to share science with the public.
+With this in mind, they have been working on writing our blog articles since January 2023.
+Audrey is our communications and science vulgarization content creator.

 Samira Ladouceur, who holds a bachelor’s degree in Environmental Studies from the Université de Sherbrooke, is passionate about nature, ecosystems and the relationship between the living and the non-living.
 Her passion for the outdoors has given her a sensitivity and awareness of environmental issues in Quebec and around the world.
 As an environmental professional, her studies have taught her to link biology, the environment and human in the realization of environmental consulting projects.